GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 The differences between <strong>bid and ask price</strong> is called as spread.
 This spread is depending on your brokers liquidity provider, the more LP's they have, the more tighten the spread.
 This is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.

 ## What is Technical Analysis?
-Technical analysis is one of method that trader use to make transaction in forex market.
-By knowing this knowledge, trader can time their market entry and exits when needed.
-Let me list most method used by forex traders for you:
+Technical analysis is one method that traders use to make transactions in the forex market.
+By having this knowledge, traders can time their market entries and exits as needed.
+Let me list the most commonly used methods by forex traders for you:

   * Support and Resistance

-    Last known lowest price considered as support level and last known highest price considered as resistance level.
-To know if you are in down trend market, you need to see if price is breaking last nearest low price and respecting last high price.
-It is better if you referring higher timeframe such as D1/Daily as your compass and use H1/Hourly timeframe for trend reference either its a trend continuation, reversal or sideways.
+    The last known lowest price is considered the support level, and the last known highest price is considered the resistance level.
+To determine if you are in a downtrend market, you need to observe whether the price is breaking the last nearest low price and respecting the last high price.
+It is better to refer to higher timeframes such as D1/Daily as your compass and use the H1/Hourly timeframe for trend reference, whether it's a trend continuation, reversal, or sideways movement.

   * Trend lines
   * Indicators